Optical payload design for downlink quantum key distribution and keyless communication using CubeSats: Concept and implementation

 \subsection{Experimental concept}

-In this section, the setup realizing the three-state one-decoy BB84 protocol and the QKPC is described.
-It is implemented as a fiber setup for 1550 nm, and is miniaturized to fit in a CubeSat.
+The satellite is controlled by an onboard computer that manages the satellite systems (payload, power, etc.), handles data storage and communication, and monitors the health status of the satellite.
+This system is represented in Fig. \ref{fig:ActiveSetupNano} as an \ac{FPGA} and while a detailed study on how to optimize the on-board computer will be left for future work, an initial estimation of its parameters is used based on information from \cite{Neumann2018}, as it has a similar system.
+Another solution can be found in \cite{nanobob} by using a commercial Zync-based on-board computer.

+A \ac{QRNG} is used to supply a random seed for the choice of basis.
+The IDQ20MC1 (\ac{QRNG} chip for space applications) from ID Quantique meets all the requirements making it a viable option.
+Additionally, a GPS module, ACC-GPS-NANO from Accord, is used for time stamping and, as it ensures an accurate determination of orbital position and time, it is also used for the coarse step of the pointing system.

-The setup uses a gain-switched Distributed-feedback (DFB) laser source from Anritsu, DFB 1550.
-Gain-switched lasers are necessary to ensure phase randomization of the initial light pulses \cite{Yuan2014,Lovic2021}.
-This source provides coherent phase randomized pulses at 1550 nm with a pulse duration of 93 ps, triggered at 1 GHz and with mW of power.
-This wavelength is chosen because it can then be easily integrated into a fiber-based quantum network, many components are available off the shelf as a result of terrestrial-fiber developments, and it has high transmittance in the atmosphere \cite{article_1550nm_transmittance}.
-The laser is directly coupled into an Electrooptic Amplitude Modulator (EOAM), LN81S-FC from Thorlabs to encode decoy states via amplitude.
-The variable waveplate from Phoenixphotonic (polarization controller (PC)), prepares the state polarization to be rotated to any of the three linearly polarized states of the simplified BB84, by the polarization switch (EOPM), PSW-LN-0.1-P-P-FA-FA from IxBlue.
-Finally, the pulses are attenuated by a passive attenuator, FA25T from Thorlabs, and exit the fiber through a collimator, RC04APC-P01 from Thorlabs.
+The setup includes a gain-switched distributed feedback (\ac{DFB}) laser source from Anritsu, specifically the \ac{DFB} 1550.
+Gain-switched lasers are essential to ensure phase randomization of the initial light pulses, as referenced in studies by \cite{Yuan2014} and \cite{Lovic2021}.
+This source provides coherent phase-randomized pulses at 1550 nm with a pulse duration of 93 ps, triggered at 1 GHz with mW of power.
+This wavelength is chosen for its easy integration into a fiber-based quantum network, availability of off-the-shelf components due to terrestrial-fiber developments, and high transmittance in the atmosphere \cite{article_1550nm_transmittance}.

+The laser is directly coupled into an electro-optic amplitude modulator (\ac{EOAM}), specifically the LN81S-FC from Thorlabs, to encode decoy states via amplitude modulation.
+A variable waveplate from Phoenixphotonic (\ac{PC}) prepares the state polarization, allowing it to be rotated to any of the three linearly polarized states required for the simplified BB84 protocol.
+This is achieved by a polarization switch, the PSW-LN-0.1-P-P-FA-FA from IxBlue.
+Finally, the pulses are attenuated by a passive attenuator, the FA25T from Thorlabs, and exit the fiber through a collimator, the RC04APC-P01 from Thorlabs.